 – Deliver orders with Amazon’s supported Seller Fulfilled Prime Carriers

 – Allow Amazon to deal with all customer service inquiries.

 If you are unable to complete these requirements on 200 eligible Prime orders within 90 days, the trial period begins again, your stats are reset and you’ll have to try anew.

 This may seem like a lot of effort but the benefits can be immense.
 If you successfully complete the trial, you can display the much-coveted Prime badge on your products.
 This badge is appealing to buyers and is likely to boost sales and increase revenue.

 What is Fulfilled by Amazon (Amazon FBA)?

 When using Fulfilled by Amazon (FBA), you have the benefit of using Amazon’s world-class storage and shipping network.
 Once you ship your products to Amazon’s warehouses, they will manage the rest.
 When an order is placed, Amazon sends it out for you.
 Your products will be eligible for Prime and you’ll increase your chances of winning the buy box.

 Fulfilled by Amazon also allows you to fulfill orders across the European fulfillment network (EFN) by shipping your products to one of Amazon’s overseas warehouses.

 You can also take advantage of additional features like barcode management.
 This can be a useful way to save time and effort and it will make sure that your business continues to run while you are away or on holidays.
-In this instance, all you will need to do is monitor your account for any messages from buyers from you can send a prompt reply.
+In this instance, all you will need to do is monitor your account for any messages from buyers so you can send a prompt reply.